 - desire to exhibit genitals, desire to rub genitals against non-consenting individuals

-Instead, this bill legislates gender dysphoric children onto a path of:
+Gender dysphoric children and adolescents are legislated onto a path of:

-experimental puberty blockers, toxic hormones that often sterilize them for life, having their breasts surgically removed, potential castration, and a higher rate of completed suicides even if they live in a liberal and affirming community, all with the assumption minors are competent to choose these treatments, and all before they are old enough to drive—but forbids them talk therapy to help them embrace their body.
+experimental puberty blockers, toxic hormones that often sterilize them for life, having their breasts surgically removed, potential castration, a lifetime of being a medical patient, and a nearly 20 times higher rate of completed suicides even if they live in a liberal and affirming community, all with the assumption minors are competent to choose these treatments, and all before they are old enough to drive—but forbids them talk therapy to help them embrace their body.

 – American Psychiatric Association, Diagnostic and Statistical Manual, Fifth Edition

-Same-sex attractions, behaviors, romantic partnerships, and orientation identities often change, mostly to or toward exclusive heterosexuality, for both men and women, adolescents and adults.
+Same-sex attractions, behaviors, orientation identities, and questioning often change, mostly to or toward exclusive heterosexuality, for both men and women, adolescents and adults.

 – American Psychological Association, APA Handbook of Sexuality and Psychology [1e]